Skaps664/potential-invention/Day 2/ReadME.md

-day 2 is all about learning html
+Day 2 is all about learning html
-THe first files are very basic
+The first files are very basic

-First PAge is all about how to use:
+First Page is all about how to use:
 1. Headings
 2. Paragraphs
 3. LineBreak